Transformation is an exercise, and it's time to get in shape.

 Because it is the thread connecting everything.

-Sometimes the most honest thing you can do is show up one last time — fully, completely, without holding anything back — and then let it go.
+I chose this.
+Not despite everything — because of everything.
+Because sometimes the most honest thing you can do is show up one last time — fully, completely, without holding anything back — and then turn around and start building something new.

 Presencing.
 Hindsight-spotting.
 Feedback.
 Three exercises.
 Three practices.
 Three things a kitchen taught me that have nothing to do with food and everything to do with how we show up — in our work, in our relationships, in our own evolution.